rbeatt/dotnet-training-exercises/materials/README.md

 - day-09-10-ai/
 - day-11-12-todo/

-Each subfolder includes a README plus worksheets, hints, and any datasets or samples.
+Each subfolder contains only the essentials: worksheets and any datasets or samples needed for the exercises.